-When the Pony Express was launched from St. Joseph on April 3, 1860, the letter rate was \$5 per half ounce.
+When the Pony Express was launched from St. Joseph on April 3, 1860, its charge for a letter was \$5 per half ounce.
 However, the rate changed to \$2.50 per quarter ounce on July 31, 1860 for westbound letters and on August 15, 1860 for eastbound ones.
-The purpose of the change was reduce the rate for lighter letters (such as the present cover) and thus drum up more business.
+The purpose of the change was to reduce the cost of sending lighter letters and thus encourage more business.

-In addition to the Pony Express fee, U.S. postage had to be paid.
-In November 1860 when the present cover was mailed, the rate was 3¢ for any distance up to 3,000 miles and 10¢ for any distance over 3,000 miles.
-The rate on a Pony Express letter was calculated as if it had been carried in the U.S. Mail from its origin to its destination.
+The law required that U.S. postage also be paid.
+The postage on a Pony Express letter was calculated as if it had been carried in the U.S. Mail from its origin to its destination.
+In November 1860 when this cover was mailed, the postage was 3¢ for any distance up to 3,000 miles and 10¢ for any greater distance.
 The present cover-which was destined for New York state-paid the 3¢ rate.
 That means that it could have originated as far west as Division IV of the Pony Express.
 That division extended from Salt Lake City to Roberts Creek, NV.
+(See the map on the next page.)